intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/C-CXX-StandardLibrary.rst

       call spir_func void @__assert_fail([...])
       unreachable

-C and C++ specifications do not define names and signatures of the functions from libc implementation that are used for a particular function.
+The C and C++ specifications do not define names and signatures of the functions from libc implementation that are used for a particular function.
 For example, the `assert` macro: